-Key Issue Parameter Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/476 on completion Selective extraction of target species Considered relevant only to the removal of mussel as part of harvests that will impact Oystercatcher populations.
-Oystercatchers will predate C. gigas if the technique to open shells is acquired by the bird and this is limited to oysters with a shell length of 16cm and above The movement of target prey species for oyster cultivation is not considered significant from this site where only one SCI is regarded as foraging on oysters (Oystercatcher) and this behaviour is limited to some birds which can open C. gigas shells Selective extraction of non-target species This is in reference to removal of predator species which does not affect oyster cultivation The application does not outline details on predator control.
-Not applicable to oyster cultivation Introduction of non- native species Introduction of C. gigas C. gigas is a non-native species used in aquaculture sites through the Harbour.
+Key Issue Parameter Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/454A on completion Selective extraction of target species Considered relevant only to the removal of mussel as part of harvests that will impact Oystercatcher populations.
+Oystercatchers will predate C. gigas if the technique to open shells is acquired by the bird and this is limited to oysters with a shell length of 16cm and above The movement of target prey species for oyster cultivation is not considered significant from this site where only one SCI is regarded as foraging on oysters (Oystercatcher) and this behaviour is limited to some birds which can open C. gigas shells Selective extraction of non-target species This is in reference to removal of predator species which does not affect oyster cultivation The application does not outline details on predator control Introduction of non- native species Introduction of C. gigas C. gigas is a non-native species used in aquaculture sites through the Harbour.
 The sites use triploid (nearly sterile) stock seeds therefore the likelihood of spread of this species / to become naturalised is considered low C. gigas is considered to be a non-native species which is proposed to be used for this proposed site application There is no confirmation that these will be from triploid stock but as this is the only stock allowed in the Harbour it is assumed that the seed will be sterile therefore reducing the impact of introducing non-native species Disturbance Noise / Visual Disturbance events such as the use of vessels, presence of humans on the intertidal habitat, the use of vehicles on shore and foot traffic (especially dog walking) on shore are known to displace birds from foraging habitat.
 Over time this can lead to adverse changes in the abundance and distribution of water-bird species.
-This impact is scored high in terms of A number of SCIs are recorded within the area of the proposed site and access areas.
-Some of these species are recorded as being highly sensitive to noise and visual disturbance (Niras, 2018 Table 6.18) There are a number of minor high tide roost sites at or adjacent to the application site
+This impact is scored high in terms of A number of SCIs are recorded in the proposed sites and access areas.
+Some of these species are recorded as being highly sensitive to noise and visual disturbance (Niras, 2018 Table 6.18).
+There is a significant high tide roost site within 1km of the access point (Figure 11), as access will be utilised 2-3 hours either side of low tide